theshteves/awesome-python/README.md

 *Frameworks and libraries for MapReduce.*

-* [dpark](https://github.com/douban/dpark) - Python clone of Spark, a MapReduce alike framework in Python.
+* [dpark](https://github.com/douban/dpark) - Python clone of Spark: a MapReduce alike framework in Python.
 * [dumbo](https://github.com/klbostee/dumbo) - Python module that allows one to easily write and run Hadoop programs.
 * [luigi](https://github.com/spotify/luigi) - A module that helps you build complex pipelines of batch jobs.
 * [mrjob](https://github.com/Yelp/mrjob) - Run MapReduce jobs on Hadoop or Amazon Web Services.